nbari/hfile/README.md

 # hfile

-Hfile is a command-line interface (CLI) tool for generating cryptographic hashes from files.
+Hfile is a command-line interface (CLI) tool for generating cryptographic hashes from files while also facilitating the identification of duplicates.

-Some initial goals:

-* get hash (Blake3) as fast as possible (recursive option for multiple dirs)
-* use the hash to find duplicates.

-Use the output to create an indexer
+Supported alrotihms:
+* Blake3 (default)
+* md5
+* sha1
+* sha256
+* sha384
+* sha512

+Example:

+    $ hfile file
+    9a689455c65ca329fbcae5a1ae8725d88c7a6fbc82fd25bbcd9370ad9c272c50        test-file

+If need also the size of the file:

+    $ hfile -s <file>
+    9a689455c65ca329fbcae5a1ae8725d88c7a6fbc82fd25bbcd9370ad9c272c50        test-file 44B

+To recursively get hash of all files within a directory:

+    $ hfile -p $HOME
+    <hash> <file path>

+Finding duplicates:

+    $ hfile -d -p $HOME
+    will only print duplicates found